cameron16/SimTa-Hardware/README.md

+We give smart functionalities to dumb laundry machines.
+The four files in the repo are used to detect whether a laundry machine is running or not and to infer when a person has removed their clothes from the machine.
+The Arduino files also update a MongoDB hosted in Google Cloud with the appropriate information.

 Functionalities of the 4 files:

 laundry_read_current: Detect when a laundry machine is running or not running.
 Runs on Arduino Uno